pbchun/Exchange-Rate-App-Project/readme.md

 * You should have a brochure page that has information about what your app does and who it's for.
 * Your app should make a GET request to an external API
 * Your app should also pull from a second source of data.
-This can be another API, another endpoint on the same API, or from a local .json file
+This can be another API, another endpoint on the same API, or from a local `.json` file
 * You need to write some data transformation that combines the two objects in a meaningful way
 * The resulting data should be dynamically added to the page
 * You should allow a user to change the API end point
-* Your app should have end-to-end testing with Cyprus
+* Your app should have end-to-end tests
 * Deploy your app

 ---